tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 ---
 layout: post
 title: Price Discrimination in (and with) the Tech Industry
-subtitle: An exploration of a clever trick applied to the tech sector with a compilation of examples, and a driver to a dystopian future (and trying to get value out of my degree)
+subtitle: A description of a clever trick applied to the tech sector (with examples), and an exploration of how technology makes it more efficient
 published: true
 enable_latex: true
 permalink: /price_differential